 - Represents a set of permissions.

-- Find out whether the add-on has the given set of permissions.
+- Discover an extension's given set of permissions.

-- Get all the permissions this add-on currently has.
+- Get all the permissions this extension currently has.

 - Give up a set of permissions.